st-samples/pdfdecrypt/README.md

 Feel free to reach out and say hi if you have a project you want to discuss or if you have any questions about mine.

-python source to follow if I can find it on my old drive